How to Be Successful in the Courtroom? 5 Practical Tips for Clients

 Tell the Truth, the Whole Truth, and Nothing but the Truth

 Being honest with the judge will ensure your success in court.
 It is easy to slip and tell a little white lie because you think it might help your case.
 However, it may end up hurting your case later down the road.
-Just be honest from the beginning to avoid any trouble.
+When preparing for court, always remember to be honest from the beginning to avoid any trouble.

 Courtroom Language: Only Swear the Oath

 And nothing else.
-Avoid using language that might be considered offensive.
+Practice proper courtroom etiquette and avoid using language that might be considered offensive.
 Swearing or using any other derogatory terms in court is disrespectful.
 Although tensions may be high, don’t let those bad words slip!

 Keep Your Cool